rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 **Note on publication statement:** `Corrected imprint from: Pia, P. Livres de l'Enfer`

-<a name="4.206.3.5">4.206.3.5</a> Make a note if any of the original details relating to the publication statement are covered by a label, stamp, overprint, or other means showing later informationand the original details are visible or otherwise available, transcribe or give them in a note (see [4.20.6.1](/DCRMR/docs/ppdm/Publication-statement/#4.20.6.1).
+<a name="4.206.3.5">4.206.3.5</a> Make a note if any of the original details relating to the publication statement are covered by a label, stamp, overprint, or other means showing later information and the original details are visible or otherwise available, transcribe or give them in a note (see [4.20.6.1](/DCRMR/docs/ppdm/Publication-statement/#4.20.6.1).

 Example: `New York : Perris & Browne, publishers of insurance maps, no. 13, Chambers Street, [1861?]`